jangrudo/ai-apocalypse/README.md

 (**Disclaimer:** I apologize for not citing sources.
 I probably should, but I’m not always able to trace the origins.
 This article does not conform to the standards of a scientific paper.
-Still, I do believe all the claims made here to be true.
+Still, I do believe all the claims made here to be true — even if they are put forth in an undecendly simplified manner.
 This is not a fairy tale either.)

 (**A simplified explanation:** We are not creating anything new.
 We are dealing with an existing form of life which is trying to break free.
 It has been merely using humans as a